 We’d all prefer to live in a house that’s clean and neat instead of one that’s constantly a mess.
 The problem is that we’re busy and things get out of control in a hurry.
-But you don’t have to spend all your time cleaning.
-These simple habits will help keep your house clean without a lot of extra effort.
+Fortunately, you don’t have to spend all your time cleaning.
+These simple house cleaning tips will help keep your house in order without a lot of extra effort.

 This post contains some affiliate links for your convenience.
 If you purchase a product through my link, I may receive a small commission at no extra cost to you.

 No one wants to spend all weekend cleaning house.
 Unfortunately, sometimes it feels like we’re the only ones doing any of the work.
 Making a few changes and forming a few new habits will go a long way toward freeing us from being slaves to housework.

 Try implementing some of these house cleaning tips to keep your home clean, tidy, and organized.

 - Every night, do a 10-minute tidy.

 - Wash dishes while you cook.
 Run a sink of hot soapy water and toss dishes in as you use them.
 Cleaning up will be halfway done by the time you start the “real” cleaning up.